 Flexible or Moderate Cancellations

 Business trips get spun up and squashed more frequently than your average vacation, which means liberal cancellation policies matter more to companies than your average guest.
-Airbnb requires that you have either a flexible or moderate cancellation policy, which grant full refunds if the guest cancels 24 hours or five days, respectively, before the local check-in time.
+Airbnb has a broad range of cancellation policies to choose from, ranging from granting full refunds if the guest cancels 24 hours before the local check-in time, to much more restrictive policies.
 If your current cancellation policy is more stringent, read up on the details here before making any changes.

 90% Response Rate